Humanitarian

 The strain of this orthopoxvirus (ICTVdB

 Virus Descriptions) is still under analysis.
-One of the most significant
+One of the most

 outbreaks, as described by the Netcare report, Monkeypox